nnp60/Digital-Music-Store-Analysis/README.md

   2. Figure out diverse buying options for customers:
      - How can the music store drive revenue at a larger, more efficient scale?
      - Tracks look like they are only being bought individually.
 See if the music store is open to bulk options such as buying an artist's entire album at a discounted price - maybe more customers get in on this.

+## Visualization
+I took some of the analysis from the queried SQL result sets to visually showcase the following relationships:
+  1. Geographical positioning of total music store revenue across the world by country (USA and Canada claimed gold and silver respectfully)
+  2. Sales breakdown based on billing city and filtered for the most common genre of songs as well (Prague is really reeling in customers)
+  3. Popular genres among all tracks bought in the music store by customers (Rock was the most popular)
+  4. Artists popularity based on the number of tracks bought by customers for each artist (Queen and Jimi Hendrix reigned supreme)